Hi, you’ve reached the homepage of the Kominoski lab group at Florida International University’s Department of Biological Sciences.

 Our research explores various scales of organic matter processing along gradients of environmental drivers within and among ecosystems, testing two main questions:

-- How do abiotic and biotic drivers and responses to environmental changes affect ecosystem functions, specifically the loss, storage, and movement of carbon (energy) within and among ecosystems?
+- How do disturbances interact with long-term environmental changes to affect ecosystem functions, specifically the loss, storage, and movement of carbon (energy) and nutrients within and among ecosystems?

 2019 February: Matt won the Best Student Presentation Award at the FIU Biology Student Symposium!
 John presented on Hurricane Harvey research during a special session at the ASLO 2019 Meeting in San Juan, Puerto Rico.